rodrigozarate/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

     Directory: 0x04-more_functions_nested_loops
     File: 5-more_numbers.c

-6. The shortest distance between two points is a straight line mandatory
+### 6. The shortest distance between two points is a straight line

 Write a function that draws a straight line in the terminal.